 The work in and Living – including photography, installation, sound and book art – emerges from the socio-cultural and economic realities of 21st century America and is about being born, living, dying, struggling, embracing, remnants and deterioration.
 All five students are candidates for the Bachelor of Fine Arts in Photography degree.
 Watkins Assistant Professor of Photography Christine Rogers is curator of the show.

 WAG–an acronym for Watkins Arcade Gallery–is located in suite 77 upstairs in the historic Arcade and is open the first Saturday evening of the month during each Art Crawl (from 6-9 p.m.), and by appointment.

-The event is free and the public is invited.
-The Watkins Visiting Artist Series is funded in part by a grant from Humanities Tennessee, an independent affiliate of the National Endowment for the Humanities.
+The presentation, which begins at 6:30 p.m. in the Watkins Theater, is free and the public is invited.
+The Watkins Visiting Artists Series (VAS) is funded in part by a grant from Humanities Tennessee, an independent affiliate of the National Endowment for the Humanities.